Do Frogs Give You Warts? Myths vs Facts & FAQs

 Frogs cannot give you warts under any circumstance.
 Warts are caused by a virus spread between humans, and frogs or toads have nothing to do with it.
 This myth originated so many years ago that It’s hard to pinpoint precisely how it came to be.
 However, it seems to be inspired by a seemingly logical explanation.
 Some frogs and toads have small bumps on their head and body that resemble warts.
 While this makes logical sense to some, the truth is that the wart-like bumps seen on a frog’s skin are not warts, and even so, warts are only contagious between humans.

 Some frogs and toads have bumpy skin because it serves as camouflage and protects their fragile skin.
 They need extra protection so that their skin can filter oxygen.
 However, this thin skin makes them more prone to injury.
-Furthermore, the bumps on a toad’s head, known as parotid glands, are helpful for protection from predators as it contains a liquid that has a terrible taste.
+Furthermore, the bumps on a toad’s head, known as parotid glands, are helpful for protection from predators as they contains a liquid that has a terrible taste.
 They also produce a toxin that interferes with the predator’s heart, which can be fatal.

 The True Cause of Warts